cisco/cisco-network-node-utils/lib/cisco_node_utils/cmd_ref/README_YAML.md

 => ["router ospf red", "auto-cost reference-bandwidth 40 Gbps"]
 ```

-This approach is moderately more complex to implement but is more readable in
-the ruby code and is flexible enough to handle significant platform
-differences in CLI.
-It is therefore the recommended approach for new
+Key-value wildcards are moderately more complex to implement than Printf-style wildcards but they are more readable in the Ruby code and are flexible enough to handle significant platform differences in CLI.
+Key-value wildcards are therefore the recommended approach for new development.
-development.

 ## Advanced attribute definition